 - Javadoc Validation

 - The Javadoc Validation rule will verify that every project has a component with the javadoc classifier.
-If you attempt to promote a staging repository which contains components not accompanied by "-javadoc.jar" artifacts, this validation rule will fail.
+If you attempt to promote a staging repository that contains components not accompanied by "-javadoc.jar" artifacts, this validation rule will fail.